You need to satisfy the following entrance requirements to be considered for entry to this course.

 Minimum Entry Requirements

-An Australian undergraduate degree with at least a pass (50%) average (or qualification deemed by the faculty to be a satisfactory equivalent), in a discipline relating to one of IT, Business (with mathematics), Economics, Econometrics, Engineering or Science degree, with completed studies in at least one of mathematics, programming, or databases.
+An Australian undergraduate degree with at least a credit (60%) average (or qualification deemed by the faculty to be a satisfactory equivalent), in a discipline relating to one of IT, business (with mathematics), Economics, Econometrics, Engineering, or Science degree with completed studies in at least one of mathematics, programming or databases.

-Any Australian bachelor's degree (or qualification deemed by the faculty to be a satisfactory equivalent) with at least a pass (50%) average;
+An Australian bachelor's degree (or a qualification deemed by the faculty to be a satisfactory equivalent) with at least a credit (60%) average; plus two years of professional work experience in programming or databases.

 Applicants must also meet the English language requirements.